The best dog treats for training: Tried and tested by Idris the whippet

-The most important aspect of owning a dog is that it is trained to come to you and be calm around people and animals.
-Good training makes for a happy relationship between you, your dog and other park or countryside users.
-And the very last thing you want is for your dog to chase livestock or wildlife.
+Pride of being a dog owner is largely attached to how your dog responds to you, whether its calm around people or animals, or if they actually follow your instructions.
+Good training is an essential component of these things, ensuring a happy relationship between you, your dog, and other folks in the countryside.
+The very last thing you want is for your dog to chase livestock or wildlife!

 My dog Idris is a lovable mix of whippet, greyhound and border collie.
-Which means he’s fast, gentle, excitable and sensitive.
-He loves to play with other dogs but his most challenging trait is that he jumps up to greet people.
-This can cause problems and means he spends more time on a lead than I’d like.
-So I decided to embark on a fresh bout of intensive training.
-For him to respond and for us to reinforce a set of boundaries about jumping up and recall, I needed the very best treats.
+This combinations means he's fast, gentle, excitable, and sensitive.
+He loves playing with other dogs, but can jump up to greet people.
+This means he spends more time on a lead than I'd like.
+And so I decided to embark on a fresh bout of intensive training where I could reinforce a set of boundaries around the jumping and the recalling.
+What tools did this require?
+The very best treats.

 Head to our short buyer's guide for tips on how to choose the right dog treat.